 - 01/01/2017 value = $329,134

-Our dividend portfolio is lagging the benchmark by about 2%.
-Some of our companies didn’t do well in Q4 last year and the market is punishing them.
-Target, Shell, Western Union, General Electric, and National Retail Property are all in the hole.
+Our dividend portfolio is lagging the benchmark by about 4%.
+Some of our companies are not doing well this year and the market is punishing them further.
+AT&T, Target, Shell, Western Union, General Electric, General Mills, National Retail Property, and Mattel are all down for the year.
 This is the risk of buying individual stocks.
 A few bad stocks can drag down your whole portfolio.
-We are still doing okay, but maybe it’s time to consider going with a low cost index fund instead?
-The year is still young so we’ll see how it goes.
+We are still doing okay, but I’ll probably invest more in VIG in the future.
+It’s just easier to invest in a low cost index fund.

 Here is a chart of our dividend income since 2012.